opencast/opencast/docs/guides/admin/docs/configuration/security.jwt.md

 -------------

-This guide assumes that a JWT provider is already setup and Opencast receives the JWT within an HTTP request header, or in a query parameter.
+This guide assumes that a JWT provider is already setup and Opencast receives the JWT within an HTTP request header, or in a request parameter (i.e. a query parameter for `GET`-requests, and a form parameter for `POST`-requests).
 In order to integrate Opencast with an OIDC provider you could use the [oauth2-proxy](https://github.com/oauth2-proxy/oauth2-proxy).

 Enable Karaf Feature